Probable-Futures/docs/calling-the-api.md

 - **lon**: shorthand for longitude, of type string - optional.
 Valid longitudes should be between -180 and 180.
 - **lat**: shorthand for latitude, of type string - optional.
 Valid latitudes should be between -90 and 90.
 - **country**: generally recognized countries or country codes - optional.
 Example "France" or "fr".
 Can be sent alone or with city or/and address.
-- **city**: this includes cities, villages, municipalities.. - Optional.
+- **city**: this includes cities, villages, municipalities.. - optional.
 Should be sent along with a country and/or address.
-- **address**: Postal addresses, individual residential or business addresses - Optional.
+- **address**: Postal addresses, individual residential or business addresses - optional.
 Can be sent alone or with city or/and country.
 - **warmingScenario**: specifies the warming scenario, of type string - required.
 Should be one of these values: "0.5", "1.0", "1.5", "2.0", "2.5", "3.0".
 - **datasetId**: Id of the dataset requested, of type integer - optional.
 If omitted the data for all datasets will be returned.
 Below is a list of dataset IDs and their corresponding names: